encode/django-rest-framework/docs/api-guide/fields.md

 The `.to_representation()` method is called to convert the initial datatype into a primitive, serializable datatype.

-The `to_internal_value()` method is called to restore a primitive datatype into its internal python representation.
+The `.to_internal_value()` method is called to restore a primitive datatype into its internal python representation.
 This method should raise a `serializers.ValidationError` if the data is invalid.

 ## Examples